1 / 3

 Pleasant evenings can be spent soaking up the ambience of the area in the comfortable and scenic accommodation available at Milford Lodge.
 Staying in the heart of Milford Sound is the perfect way to reflect on a day of special adventures along the Milford Road, and the perfect base from which to launch your next day of fun.

-Experience a more authentic Milford Sound with an overnight stay.
-Premium riverside chalets, cosy & affordable private & shared backpacking rooms, campervan sites.
+Experience a more authentic Milford Sound with an overnight stay in one of our stunning, powered Rainforest Campervan sites.
 No campervan tour of the South Island is complete without a night in Milford Sound.